neondatabase/website/content/docs/README.md

 ## Images

-The images should be sourced in `docs` directory and be used in `.md` with the absolute path
+The images should be sourced in `docs` directory and be used in `.md` with the relative path

 For example: